-Target profitable markets with innovative product offerings - We aim to focus the next phase of Life and Wealth product development on upgrading our product suites, capitalising on structural competitive advantages by offering life insurance through superannuation to leverage the convergence of Life Insurance and Wealth Investment product offerings, and continuing to expand our dealer group offering with a focus on strategic advice.
+Target profitable market segments with innovative product - We aim to focus the next phase of life insurance and wealth management product development to capitalise on structural competitive advantages by offering life insurance through superannuation to leverage the convergence of these product offerings.
+We also aim to continue to expand our dealer group offering with a focus on strategic advice and improved adviser business efficiency with the potential to provide back-end services in the dealer to dealer market (D2D offering).